George Putnam Riley: Politics

 Editor Standard: -Noticing an article in your paper requesting me to reply to a question as to why I was not indorsed [sic] by the Republican Convention, or rather a clique who assume to be dictators of the party, I have only to remark that while they admit I have the ability, they discarded me on account of color. - Geo.
 Putnam Riley.

 Legacy

-Riley had one daughter, Bonita Riley Wright.
+Riley had one daughter, Bonita Louise Riley Wright, mother of George Augustus Wright, possibly the first black child born in Tacoma, WA in 1889.
 She was a founding member of the Seattle NAACP in 1913.

-In 2004, a housing and commercial development group in Seattle was named in honor of George Riley Putnam.
+In 2004, a housing and commercial development group in Seattle was named in honor of George Putnam Riley.
 The company has taken its roots since 1983 as a result of the activities of African American businessmen followers of Riley.